PdxCodeGuild/Full-Stack-Day-Class/practice/atm-interface.md

 *   Allow the user to open more than one account.
     Let them perform all of the above operations by account number.

+With each advanced feature, of course add doctests, but also expand the `TestAccountBehavior` with new behavior test functions.